sassoftware/viya4-ark/ldap_validator/README.md

 ## Prerequisites

-- The tool should be run on a machine from which the Kubernetes command-line interface, `kubectl`, can access the Kubernetes cluster.
 - The tool requires Python 3.6 or higher.

 ### Required Python Packages

 SAS Viya ARK tools require third-party packages be installed before use.
 All required packages can be installed using the provided `requirements.txt`:

 ```commandline
 $ python3 -m pip install -r requirements.txt